jadamb13/rev-jobs/README.md

 The program will run automatically at user-set intervals and track job availability data by logging in, navigating to the job dashboard, applying user-set preferences (e.g. no Verbatim jobs; no Rush jobs), and sending a desktop notification if there are X or more jobs available (X set by the user).
-This will prevent the need to log in or constantly check if jobs meeting the users’ preferences are available.
+This will prevent the need to log in or constantly check if jobs meeting the user's preferences are available.

 The program also saves job information to the `job_data.txt` file located in the `output` directory of the project.
 The data is stored in the format {Day of the week} {Month/Day} {Time in 12h time format} {AM/PM} {Total Jobs}